Improve your blogging with these empowering tips

-So this year we want to show you some authentic and empowering ways to improve your blogging.
-Ways we trust will make a big difference to how you view your writing, and how your readers view you in the new decade.
+So here are some authentic and empowering ways to improve your blogging.
+Ways we trust will make a big difference to how you view your writing, and how your readers view you now.

 What gives your blog purpose (and you satisfaction)?

 In a Technorati survey a few years ago, bloggers were asked to list how they measure their success.
 And interestingly, more bloggers rated personal satisfaction higher than the measurable number of comments, links or shares they receive.

 This came as no surprise to me.
 Even after 14 years of blogging as a business owner, I still feel a deep sense of satisfaction each time I write.
 I always try to follow my purpose and in doing so, I usually push myself a little out of my comfort zone.
 Even I can see how my writing is changing because of it.
 And this is particularly rewarding as I don’t write in my native language.

 Do you know your blog purpose?
 And what gives you real satisfaction when you write a post?
 Why not write it on a sticky note and leave it visible so it’ll guide you every time you write a new post.
 (If you're not sure of your purpose have a quick read here)

 Improve your blogging with one empowering word

 The beginning of a new year can feel very exciting.
 But think back, did it inspire you to take immediate action?
 If yes, that's wonderful.
 If not, don't worry.
 Experience has taught me that there is another way to keep our motivation high all year round - to trust your intuition and let things develop from there.